Engage mobile users with location based services

 Beacons are the latest technology in location marketing.
 A beacon is a BLE (Bluetooth Low Energy) hardware device that broadcasts a signal that smartphone can listen for when users opt-in within a specific mobile app.
 When the smartphone enters a beacon range (usually up to tens of meters), it wakes up and notifies the listening app.
 Think of it like the beacon simply broadcasting, “I’m beacon 17” over and over again.
 Beacons are typically used to ensure a user has actually entered the venue, and not simply passed by.
 When multiple beacons are deployed throughout the store, one can distinguish between floors, sections (such as music, books, video or clothes) or even individual product lines.
 This gives the opted-in app the ability to learn user interests and at the same time trigger proximity-specific content using push notifications and in-app messages.

 Geofences and beacons try to achieve the similar goal.
-They both determine a user’s proximity to a particular location.
+They both determine a user’s location-based marketing to a particular location.
 These two technologies are in fact complementary, rather than conflict with each other.
 So how to determine whether to use geofences, beacons or both in your app?
 A good rule of thumb would be to think of geofences when you want to interact with a user in a geographical area down to 50 meters at most (“macro-location”).
 When you need a finer precision down to centimeters (“micro-location”) you should use beacons instead.
 Depending on the use case, you may obtain the best results when you combine both.
 Below is a list of key characteristics of each technology.